msearles25/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to authenticate a user, so a server would generate one in order to identify a client.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can use tokens to authenticate a user and then set up protected routes that only allows a user or certain users to access that data.

 - [ ] Describe how web servers work.

+A webserver serves files to a client that form a webpage.
+They use DNS in order to format the IP address of the webpages into a formatted text string.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  C - create, so that would be a post method.
+  R - read, so that would be a get method.
+  U - update, so that would be a put method.
+  D - delete, so that would be the delete method.

 ## Project Set Up